 Given this, one thing is very clear: To live with gratitude means to live life as though everything is a miracle.
 That is essentially what true gratitude is all about.
 It’s about treating everything — whether you initially perceive it as being good or bad — as a miracle.

-When you spend your days seeing miracles manifesting all around you, you naturally start feeling grateful and appreciative for everything that life brings your way.
+When you spend your days seeing miracles manifesting all around you, you naturally start feeling grateful and appreciative of everything that life brings your way.
 However, even though this sounds quite straightforward, this is certainly not a lens you can just suddenly switch on and start using at a moment’s notice.
-In order to begin seeing the world in this way you will essentially need to make a shift in how you interpret your life, events and circumstances.
-And this of course will take time and effort on your part.
-It won’t be easy, however it is bound to be of incredible value.
+In order to begin seeing the world in this way, you will essentially need to make a shift in how you interpret your life, events, and circumstances.
+And this, of course, will take time and effort on your part.
+It won’t be easy, however, it is bound to be of incredible value.

 The True Value of Living with Gratitude

 So what are the true benefits of choosing to live with gratitude?
 For starters living with gratitude refocuses your mind.
 It refocuses it away from things that are lacking and not working; away from things that cause emotional turmoil, and instead onto what’s most important, onto what’s working, and onto the things that bring you most joy and happiness.

 This mindset is known as an Abundance Mindset.
 You are no longer focused on things that are missing in your life, but instead, divert your attention onto things that you already have in abundance.
 And as a result, you no longer feel stressed, anxious, depressed or fearful.
 These emotions only come to the surface when we focus on what we don’t have; on what is missing, and on not having enough compared to others.